 '''

 cd $VIRTUAL_ENV/src/djangocms-cascade

 bower install --require

 cd examples

 ./manage.py migrate --settings=bs3demo.settings

+./manage.py createsuperuser --settings=bs3demo.settings

 ./manage.py runserver --settings=bs3demo.settings

 '''

 Point a browser onto http://localhost:8000/ and log in as the super user.
 Here you should be able to add your first page.
 Do this by changing into into Structure mode on the top of the page.
-Now a large dark bar named MAIN CONTENT CONTAINER appears.
-This bar symbolizes a djangoCMS Placeholder.
+Now a heading named MAIN CONTENT CONTAINER appears.
+This heading symbolizes a djangoCMS Placeholder.

-Locate the menu handle on the right of the bar.
+Locate the plus sign right to the heading and click on it.
 From its context menu select Container located in the section Bootstrap: